Bomb the Bass: Touring, In the Sun, Mega Dis and break-up

 Bomb the Bass spent most of 2011 and 2012 touring and recording their next album with drummer Christian Eigner.
 In 2012, the official BTB online shop was opened, with instrumental versions of "Future Chaos" and "Back to Light" being made available to purchase, along with a compilation album Rare and Unreleased.
 The new album In the Sun was released in May 2013 on Simenon's own label O*Solo Recordings.
 The band celebrated their 25th anniversary by releasing a mega mix Mega Dis as a digital single in October 2013.

 After that, Tim Simenon went to form a short lived band Ghost Capsules.
 Since the release of In the Sun, Bomb the Bass quietly dissolved.

 Simenon relocated to Prague and went for other ventures.
 He has opened restaurants including Hoxton Burgers and Megablast.
 In 2020, he confirmed that he has finished working in the music industry.

+In 2005, Tim Simenon was charged and subsequently cleared of rape and sexual assault at Snaresbrook Crown Court, London.